N-Yelland/dnd/README.md

 ## Contents

-- `source`: This includes all the *content* about the campaign, both text files (as ReStructuredText) and other media (e.g., images) which is stored in the `_static` folder.
+- `source`: This includes all the *content* about the campaign, both text files (as ReStructuredText) and other media (e.g., images) which are stored in the `_static` folder.
 There is also `conf.py`, which is used by Sphinx/Codex to configure the building of the HTML site.

 - `codex`: A Python package that adds a Sphinx extension for medieval-style HTML builds, along with several features useful for D&D campaign documentation.
+See more detail [here](codex/README.md).

 - `demos`: A place for testing/demonstration code.